tagtart1/ribbity/README.md

 ## Short Description

 Introducing Ribbity, a full stack Twitter-inspired project built with TypeScript, React, Firebase, and Vanilla CSS.
-Designed to be fully responsive on all devices, Ribbity offers a slgith alternate design with various unique features.
+Designed to be fully responsive on all devices and accessible, Ribbity offers a slgith alternate design with various unique features.
 Users can create accounts, customize profiles, and engage with others by creating, liking, sharing, and replying to Ribbits (tweets).
 Obtain a free green checkmark through the Ribbity Green tab as well.
 [Additional features below](https://github.com/tagtart1/ribbity/#features-)

 ## 🔴 Demo